kasapogluElif/Countries/README.md

 --------
 # How to Use
 * Download the project.
 * Add SVGKit using Swift Package Manager.
+1. File > Swift Packages > Reset Package Caches.
+2. File > Swift Packages > Update to Latest Package Versions.

 ------
 # Home Page